-Causal representation learning aims to discover latent variables that correspond to the true generative mechanisms behind data, rather than incidental correlations~\cite{scholkopf2021toward,ahuja2023interventional,brehmer2022weakly}.
+Causal representation learning aims to discover latent variables that correspond to the true generative mechanisms behind data~\cite{scholkopf2021toward,ahuja2023interventional,brehmer2022weakly}.
 This is especially desirable in hate speech detection, where models should attend to harmful intent or prejudice rather than superficial cues tied to specific words or platforms~\cite{sheth2024causality}.
 Recent work has applied causal reasoning to mitigate model bias: recent efforts attempt to construct a causal graph to identify how spurious correlations (e.g., stereotype-linked co-occurrences) drive false positives, using counterfactual data augmentation and multi-task learning to weaken such biases~\cite{zhang2023mitigating}.
 Other approaches generate synthetic examples by altering identity, style, or target in hateful posts, encouraging invariance to non-causal factors\cite{sen2022counterfactually, tiwari2022robust, pamungkas2019cross}.
 A leading line of research seeks to disentangle causal factors in the representation space.
-The CATCH framework~\cite{sheth2024causality} models hate target as a confounding factor linked to platform distribution.
+The CATCH framework~\cite{sheth2024causality} models hate targets as confounding factors linked to platform distribution.
 By separating target-specific and invariant components, CATCH improves cross-platform transfer.
-However, most prior work only considers one or two latent factors, such as target or platform, which is not necessary for detecting deceptive implicit hatch speech.
-Our proposed \methodName{} advances this direction by proposing a fine-grained causal model with four key latent factors: user motivation, target identity, hate style, and platform context.
-Our multi-part variational encoder disentangles these factors, with orthogonality and adversarial losses ensuring independence, bridging the gap between implicit and explicit hate speech detection.
+However, most prior work considers only one or two latent factors, such as target or platform, which is insufficient for detecting deceptive implicit hatch speech.
+Our proposed \methodName{} advances this direction by proposing a fine-grained causal model with four key latent factors: creator motivation, target, style, and context. \methodName{} disentangles these factors through orthogonal and adversarial losses, ensuring independence and bridging the gap between implicit and explicit hate speech detection.